-Pac Man (1982) - Based on the popular video game.
-Live-action comedy starring Mumenshantz.
+Pac Man (1982)- Based on the popular video game.
+Live-action comedy starring Mummenshantz.

 Lap Dance (1982) - A sweet film about a girl from Lapland who comes to Hollywood to pursue a career in Lapland folk dancing.

-Meaniac (1982) - A novel attempt to carve out a new family-safe niche genre that Manka Bros. coined "No-rror," "Meaniac" contained scenes of brutal emotional viciousness but maintained its PG rating by shedding not a single drop of blood.
+Meaniac (1982) - A novel attempt to carve out a new family-safe niche genre that Manka Bros. coined 'No-rror.'
+'Meaniac' contained scenes of brutal emotional viciousness but maintained its PC rating by shedding not a single drop of blood.